rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 	+ This can take an array of specified usages but we're just using this key to encrypt

-## Creating an IV and Encrypting the message
+## Creating an IV and encrypting the message

 Here we're creating an [initialization vector (IV)](https://en.wikipedia.org/wiki/Initialization_vector) using the method we used to create our salt.
 We then use the IV, and our derived key to encrypt our message.